Stone Harbor: Some quality beach time ‘down the shore,’ as locals would say

 Business at Springer’s, the grand dame of ice cream, was booming as customers lined up inside and out.
 Toddlers strained out of their strollers while parents wiped away chin drippings.
 In the early evenings the line can reach around the corner.

 The Back Bay Wetlands Institute offers a chance to discover the area’s natural surroundings.
-Foreign college students are part of summer staffs.
+Foreign college students are part of summer staff.

 There are no McDonalds, or Starbucks…nothing to mar the seaside motif of this venerable ocean town.
 For generations, families have been coming…often renting the same lodgings every year.